 At Ephesus, brisk sales of idols accompanied the worship of the Greek goddess Artemis.
 After Paul preached about the one true God, the idol trade slackened.
 The silversmith Demetrius was adversely affected economically.
 He told his fellow artisans, “Paul has convinced and led astray large numbers of people....
 He says that man-made gods are no gods at all” (Acts 19:26).

 Here is another case of one of God’s servants preaching that gods made by hand are not gods at all.
 Just as the Old Testament does, the New Testament proclaims but one true God.
 The other gods aren’t.

 To the Christians at Corinth, Paul stated explicitly, “We know that an idol is nothing at all in the world and that there is no God but one” (1 Corinthians 8:4).

-The church, from the days of the New Testament forward, has consistently preached that which God long ago had revealed: "The Lord our God, the Lord is one."
+The church, from the days of the New Testament forward, has consistently preached what God long ago had revealed: “The Lord our God, the Lord is one.”